jalivert/jalivert/README.md

 Minilog is an implementation of a small logic programming language.
 The primary purpose of it is to present a simple abstract machine that can be easily implemented in any language and can serve as an aid when making the intuition about how such a language works.

-I have designed the abstract machine and written a [description](https://github.com/jalivert/minilog/blob/main/WRITEUP.md) of it for (not only) my students to learn about how such a language works.
+I have designed the abstract machine and written a short description, [`Implementing Relational Language`](https://github.com/jalivert/minilog/blob/main/WRITEUP.md), of it for (not only) my students to learn about how such a language works.
 It is meant to inspire and offer a starting point to them should they decide to implement a small subset of Prolog as their course project.

 <details>